 cells (to be mentioned within the abstract) or refer to previously published data with the exact same

 surfaces to be considered for publication.
-High level submissions on Infection prevention, diagnostics, therapy and major improvement in in vitro or in vivo models are welcomed.
+High level submissions on Infection prevention, diagnostics, therapy and major improvement with in vitro or in vivo models are welcomed.

 Manuscripts concerning aspects of the repair or regeneration of

-• Structure, function, biology of connective and mineralized tissues.
+• Structure, function, biology & biomechanics of connective and mineralized tissues.